 Welcome!I'm so glad you decided to stop by my website.
-I never imagined when my first book was published six years ago that connecting with readers would become my favorite part of writing.
+I never imagined when my first book was published in 2006 that connecting with readers would become my favorite part of writing.
 I hope you'll take a relaxing breath and a sip of your favorite drink, then spend some time getting to know my books and me.
 And I'd be pleased if you'd connect with me so I can get to know you as well.

 Plain Talk Blog: News & More